dmytrodanylyk/dmytrodanylyk/articles/surface-view-video-cropping.md

 In this tutorial we are going to create application which will do following:

 - display video from assets folder using *TextureView*
-- when user click on screen, *TextureView* should be resized and video should be cropped to match new view size
+- when user click on screen, *TextureView* must resize itself and video should be cropped to match new view size

 #### Final Results